 Why VfB Stuttgart and then Hamburg let Kostic go is a mystery.
 He impressed in his spells at both clubs, producing 17 goals and 20 assists across 128 games, for the most part as a cog in the wheel of two teams mixing it at the wrong end of the standings.
 Before moving to Germany in summer 2016, he turned heads in Holland with Groningen and his native Serbia with boyhood club Radnicki.

 Kostic registered a debut assist for Serbia in an international friendly against Azerbaijan in August 2014, and played in all three of his country's group matches at the 2018 FIFA World Cup.
-Frankfurt's Mr. Reliable has a total of seven senior international assists to go with his two goals in back-to-back 2018 World Cup qualifiers with the Republic of Ireland and Moldova.
+Frankfurt's Mr. Reliable has a total of nine senior international assists to go with his three goals and his performances in 2022 FIFA World Cup qualifying helped Serbia top their group ahead of the likes of Portugal.

 Plays a bit like: Gareth Bale